jbenet/ios-ntp/README.md

 for me.
 I (jbenet) am subscribed to the RSS feed of the original project and will merge any upstream changes.

+jbenet and I (gavineadie) have agreed that I will resume taking care of this project and will let the old version at Google Code fade away.
+I've come to enjoy git much more than svn also.

 ### License

 The [MIT](http://www.opensource.org/licenses/mit-license.php) License
-Copyright (c) 2012, Ramsay Consulting
+Copyright (c) 2010-4, Ramsay Consulting

 ### Usage